Artisan Blade Sharpening Service

-With more than 30 years' experience, I am committed to providing a knife sharpening service of the highest quality, paying particular attention to the finest detail and working efficiently while keeping the lines of communication with my clients clear and concise.
+With more than 30 years' experience, I am committed to providing a sharpening service of the highest quality, paying particular attention to the finest detail and working efficiently while keeping the lines of communication with my clients clear and concise.
 My priorities are simple - they're yours!

 My mission at Sharp Again is simple: to provide high-quality sharpening services in a timely manner.
 I cater to each project’s specific needs to ensure excellence.
-Your blades receive a spa-like treatment and will come home refreshed and rejuvenated.
+Your blades and tools receive a spa-like treatment and will come home refreshed and rejuvenated.
 For more information or general inquiries, feel free to get in touch today.

 PROFESSIONAL SHARPENING SERVICES

 $2/inch, $8 minimum

 JAPANESE SINGLE BEVEL

 $10 - 1 blade, $2 each extra blade

 Circular Saw Blades 7" - 12", $9.50 - $15